Every once in a while, I feel like I’m relying on the auto-focus in my camera a little too much. I don’t like that feeling.

-Now, let’s get to that Q&A, shall we?
+Now, let’s get this Q&A started, shall we?

 Continue reading “A Q&A with Laura Chapman, author of Counting On You (plus an excerpt!)”